The IPO scene may be abuzz with launches, but an investor must bank on fundamentals to decide.

 Any company which wants to raise funds for its business can either go for borrowing or issue shares of the company.
 The second route leads to an IPO and creates new stocks of the just-listed company.

-Equity shares or stocks represents the ownership of the company, and an IPO offers that to the public.
+Equity shares or stocks represent the ownership of the company, and an IPO offers that to the public.

 The IPO lets early-stage investors liquidate their stakes.